mirror/vbox/src/VBox/Additions/WINNT/Installer/ISO/NT3xReadme.txt

 the necessary files.
 So, the 32-bit drivers and components that might work on NT 3.x are provided here for convenience.

+The VBoxAddInstallNt3x.exe program is a simple command line installation utility for NT 3.x guest additions.
+It automats the steps detailed below.

 NT 3.51:
 -------